Perpendicular Time

 Why I keep going back to making these kinds of images.

-Over the past few years, I’ve been developing techniques for generating still images from digital video data.
+Over the past few years, I’ve been exploring various techniques that generate still images from digital video data.
 The name I have for one of these techniques is “time collapse”.
-Originally, I meant it as a pun that came from the fact that I started experimenting with this approach by collapsing the individual frames of a time lapse movie into a single image.
-Ultimately, the description seems appropriate in more meaningful ways because the outcome of the process generates a strange feeling of looking into something outside of time.
+Originally, I meant it as a pun based on the fact that I was experimenting with collapsing the individual frames of a time lapse movie into a single image.
+Ultimately, the description seems appropriate in more meaningful ways because of a strange sense of presence that sometimes emerges from the process itself and reveals a reality which exists outside of the way we experience linear time.

 The resolution will not be digitized.